Kia ora there, thanks for your interest in how we calculate an experience's ranking score. It's at the core of Rankers so I'm pleased you're curious.

 Several adjustments to the weighted average may be added to improve relevancy and credibility.
 Classics Museum does not meet the criteria for any of these adjustments to apply.

-The final ranking score once rounding has been applied.
+The final ranking score once any adjustments, ratings, and rounding has been applied.
 This value is cached and recalculated each day.
 Therefore it may not be precisely accurate based on the other values presented.

 If you have any questions or comments about our ranking score calculation please get in touch at firstname.lastname@example.org.